PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Analysing Relationships between Variables.md

 **Create a table for the data if using Power BI.&&

- 1. Use [this artcile](https://www.statology.org/correlation-coefficient-by-hand/) article to **calculate the Pearson Correlation Coefficient between Age X and Glucose Level Y** by hand, or [in Power BI using DAX](https://www.youtube.com/watch?v=xtRXakHARZg&ab_channel=Curbal) or .
-If you do it by hand, upload a foto of your written calculations to GitHUb instead of a .pbix file.
+ 1. Use [this artcile](https://www.statology.org/correlation-coefficient-by-hand/) article to **calculate the Pearson Correlation Coefficient between Age X and Glucose Level Y** by hand, or [in Power BI using DAX](https://www.youtube.com/watch?v=xtRXakHARZg&ab_channel=Curbal) or, if you do it by hand, upload a foto of your written calculations to GitHUb/your Learning Log instead of a .pbix file.

 Save the file to your GitHub repository when you're done.

 ## 2) Intro to Regression
-Today we're going to introduce one of the most flexible statistical tools - the General Linear Model (or GLM).
+Today we're going to introduce one of the most flexible statistical tools - the Linear Model (or LM).
 GLMs allow us to create many different models to help describe the world - you see them a lot in science, economics, and politics.
-For example, today we're going to build a hypothetical model to look at the relationship between likes and comments on a trending YouTube video using the Regression Model.
-We'll be introducing other popular models over the next few episodes.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/WWqE7YHR4Jc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>